-Determine that the data collected by BWCs are appropriately classified.
+Determine if the data collected by BWCs are appropriately classified.

 Owatonna Police Department BWC data is presumptively private.
-All data collected during the time period December 16, 2019, through December 31, 2021, is classified as private or non-public data.
-The Owatonna Police Department had no incidents of the discharge of a firearm by a peace officer, use of force that resulted in substantial bodily harm, requests from data subjects for the data to be made accessible to the public, or court orders directing the agency to release the BWC data to the public.
+The Owatonna Police Department collected both public and private or nonpublic data during the audit period.
+Publicly classified data was the result of a use of force incident that resulted in substantial bodily harm.
+The Owatonna Police Department had no incidents of the discharge of a firearm by a peace officer, requests from data subjects for the data to be made accessible to the public, or court orders directing the agency to release the BWC data to the public.